William Irwin Thompson: Interests

-Thompson considers James Joyce's stylistically experimental novel Finnegans Wake to be "the ultimate novel, indeed, the ultimate book," and also to be the climactic artistic work of the modern period and of the rational mentality.
-Thompson is fascinated by Los Angeles, where he grew up, and Disneyland, which he considers to be LA's essence.
-He has also written a book-length treatment of the Easter Rising of 1916.
+Thompson considered James Joyce's stylistically experimental novel Finnegans Wake to be "the ultimate novel, indeed, the ultimate book," and also to be the climactic artistic work of the modern period and of the rational mentality.
+He was fascinated by Los Angeles, where he grew up, and Disneyland, which he considered to be LA's essence.
+He also wrote a book-length treatment of the Easter Rising of 1916.

-Thompson has critiqued postmodern literary criticism, artificial intelligence, the technological futurism of Raymond Kurzweil, the contemporary philosophy of mind theories of Daniel Dennett and Paul Churchland, and the astrobiological cosmogony of Zecharia Sitchin.
+Thompson critiqued postmodern literary criticism, artificial intelligence, the technological futurism of Raymond Kurzweil, the contemporary philosophy of mind theories of Daniel Dennett and Paul Churchland, and the astrobiological cosmogony of Zecharia Sitchin.

 Reception

 Thompson's second book, At the Edge of History was reviewed in The New York Times by Christopher Lehmann-Haupt in March 1971.

 Thompson's 1974 Passages About Earth was reviewed in Time.
+The reviewer wrote:

-The reviewer wrote:From ample but largely gloomy evidence of rapid social change — future shock, ecological disruption, population explosion, proliferation of information — Thompson draws a startling conclusion: "We are the climactic generation of human cultural evolution."
-Man, he asserts, will now either slide back into a new Dark Age or evolve into a higher, more spiritual being.Which way will we go?
+From ample but largely gloomy evidence of rapid social change — future shock, ecological disruption, population explosion, proliferation of information — Thompson draws a startling conclusion: "We are the climactic generation of human cultural evolution."
+Man, he asserts, will now either slide back into a new Dark Age or evolve into a higher, more spiritual being.

+Which way will we go?
 The author opts for evolution.
 While such optimism is as welcome as it is rare these days, it is largely based on mysticism and intimations of a "new planetary culture," which Thompson shares with Philosopher Teilhard de Chardin and Science-Fiction Writer Arthur C. Clarke.
 This is thin epistemological ice even for a skater as fast as Thompson.
 Indeed, incredulous readers may drop the book after the first reference to "our lost cosmological orientation."
 That would be a mistake.
 Agree with it or not, Passages is always fascinating, a magical mystery tour of man's potential.

 Thompson's 1981 book The Time Falling Bodies Take To Light: Mythology, Sexuality, and the Origins of Culture was reviewed in the New York Times Book Review by Christopher Lehmann-Haupt.
 Lehmann-Haupt concluded:In The Time Falling Bodies Take to Light, William Irwin Thompson has gone part of the way toward rescuing mysticism from its Western friends.
 But only part of the way.

-In his book 2012: The Return of Quetzalcoatl, Daniel Pinchbeck referred to Thompson as a cultural critic, a mystic, a practicing yogi, "one of the few modern intellectuals to appreciate Steiner's work", andone of a small number of original thinkers who not only understands our present impasse but realizes it is not the whole story.
-Something else is taking place as well— a sidereal movement of consciousness returning us to levels of awareness denied and repressed by the materialist thrust of our current civilization.
-Essential in this process, according to Thompson, is a change in our understanding of myth.
-We can change "from a postmodern sensibility in which myth is regarded as an absolute and authoritarian system of discourse to a planetary culture in which myth is regarded as isomorphic, but not identical to scientific narratives."